-First Aid - Paramedics will be located at Newcastle University BC all day.
+First Aid - Paramedics will be located on site on both sides of the river all day.
 Mobile First Aid can be called at any time by asking race officials / marshals.

-On Water Rescue/Emergency - Provided by Red Seal Rescue/Newburn Sea Cadets who can be called by any marshal to attend an incident
+On Water Rescue/Emergency - can be called by any marshal to attend an incident.